Drone vs drone. Made in Munich.

 European Sovereignty

-DEFENCE ETHICS.
+DEFENSE ETHICS.

 - Defensive use only

 - We do not build offensive effectors.
 Herakles is a kinetic intercept effector against hostile drones: no loitering munition, no ground-attack platform, no warhead against personnel or infrastructure.
-Effect only against airborne threats during their approach.
+Effective only against airborne threats during their approach.

 - Authorized customers only